“Managing fisheries is hard: it’s like managing a forest, in which the trees are invisible and keep moving around.” –

 The federal government releases a kind of “report card” once a year, with quarterly updates, that gives an overview of how the more than 460 stocks or stock complexes (groups of stocks) in the United States are being managed, including whether they are experiencing overfishing or are overfished.
-The latest government report lists 64 shark stocks in U.S. waters.
+The latest government report lists 34 shark stocks in U.S. waters.
 This includes sharks that are the target catch of a fishery, those that are not targeted and “prohibited species” – species that are not allowed to be caught, but many of which are still incidentally captured in fishing gear.
 Of the 34 shark stocks, over a third have “unknown” overfishing and overfished statuses, meaning that fisheries managers lack the basic information needed to create proper, stock specific fisheries management actions.

 These numbers illustrate the problem: